DevRel-Foundation/persona-library/README.md

 * [Requirements and Use Cases](https://github.com/DevRel-Foundation/wg-resource-aggregation/discussions/46)
 * Glossary (_TODO_)

-## Using the DRF Persona Library System
+## DevRel Foundation Persona Library System

 The DevRel Foundation Persona Library System (DRF-PLS) is outlined in this section.
 It is a framework for defining personas using structured data that can follow a standardized schema.
 By defining personas in this way, we can establish tooling to validate, restructure, inherit, format, and exchange personas.